How to Care for Cherry Tomatoes from Your Balcony

 Use of Cherry Tomatoes

 Tomatoes are versatile, though.
 You can do many things with them from pickling whole or sun-dried to making a sauce.
+When the summer’s hot sun has gone, and you still have many green tomatoes on the vines, they can still be used in delicious recipes like this mixed tomato chutney.

 And a trivial thing

 Pomodoro is Italian for tomato.
-It’s also the name of time management method that I use every day, twelve months a year, unlike the fresh tomatoes which are only available in my garden for a couple of months in the summer.
+It’s also the name of time management method that I use every day, twelve months a year, unlike the fresh tomatoes, which are only available in my garden for a couple of months in the summer.

-Leave a Reply
+Leave a comment